-Students complete units of study across a range of construction trade specialisms to give them a broad repertoire of skills to emerge as capable craftspeople, and alongside this develop their knowledge of key topics such as health and safety and the planning and management of construction work, leaving them able to make immediate progress into the industry should they wish to upon leaving Murray Park.
+Students complete units of study across a range of construction trade specialisms to give them a broad repertoire of skills to emerge as capable craftspeople.
+Trades such as painting & decorating, joinery, bricklaying and tiling are all taught in a diverse and highly relevant curriculum.
+In addition, they develop their knowledge of key topics such as infrastructure, sustainability and the life-cycle of the built environment, leaving them able to make immediate progress into the industry should they wish to upon leaving Murray Park.

 Unit 1 – Introduction to the built environment – External Exam (40%)

 Unit 3 – Constructing the built environment – Internal assessment (60%)

 Students following an interleaving curriculum plan whereby the exam content is taught alongside the practical skills.
 Students study three trades in preparation for their final assessment which are joinery, painting & decorating and brickwork.
 From May in year 10, students will undertake scenario-based tasks which go towards their internal assessment grade.
 Each task is related to a trade and includes job planning and sequencing, material calculations, tool and equipment identification, health & safety, material use and sustainability.